MieszkoMakuch/time-complexity-estimator/README.md

 ```
 ## Usage

-Let's say you would like to compute time complexity of simple function that sorts list - `bubble_sort`.
+Let's say you would like to compute time complexity of simple function that sorts list - `bubble_sort`:
 ```python
 def bubble_sort(lst):
     l = lst[:]  # create a copy of lst